brettneese/messiah-aws/readme.md

 #### Why is it called Messiah?

-There's were a lot of use of the symbol "handler" while building this, and calling it [Handel](https://en.wikipedia.org/wiki/George_Frideric_Handel)would've been too confusing.
+There's were a lot of use of the symbol "handler" while building this, and calling it [Handel](https://en.wikipedia.org/wiki/George_Frideric_Handel) would've been too confusing.

 #### What's the license?
 MIT

 ### How do I run an API that's built on top of Messiah locally?

 You wait until [@mhart](https://github.com/mhart) gets done adding Go support to [`docker-lambda`](https://github.com/lambci/docker-lambda/issues/65) so that [`aws-sam-local`](https://github.com/awslabs/aws-sam-local) works with Go.
-Last I head it's coming ["Real Soon Now™ 😊."](https://twitter.com/hichaelmart/status/953085798680756225)
+Last I heard it's coming ["Real Soon Now™ 😊."](https://twitter.com/hichaelmart/status/953085798680756225)

 In the meantime, your tests should be good enough to verify functionality.
 #### This is awesome and I want more?